-(2) The number of students enrolled in a laboratory course shall not exceed the number for which the laboratory was designed and is equipped to serve.
+The number of students enrolled in a laboratory course shall not exceed the number for which the laboratory was designed and is equipped to serve safely.

-(3) A higher ratio may be allowed for non-traditional scheduling or large group instruction in grades 1-12 with approval of the Commissioner, and for occasional instruction at the option of the school board.
+A higher ratio may be allowed for long term non-traditional scheduling or large group instruction in grades 1-12 with approval of the Commissioner.

-(4) In cases of enrollments that are unexpectedly large, the maximum ratio for schools and classes may be exceeded for up to 45 calendar days at the discretion of the school board.
+A higher ratio may be allowed without Commissioner approval for occasional short-term instruction at the option of the school board.
+In cases of enrollments that are unexpectedly large, the maximum ratio for schools and classes may be exceeded for up to 45 calendar days at the discretion of the school board.
 If the enrollment problem remains unresolved, the superintendent shall submit a written request to the Commissioner for a student-teacher ratio waiver prior to the end of the 45-day period.
 The Commissioner may grant a waiver of ratios when undue hardship exists due to limited financial, physical, or human resources.
 Such a waiver shall include stipulated conditions deemed necessary to the health, safety, or education of affected students.

-C) Essential Programs and Services

-Effective with the 2006-2007 school year, the Commissioner, when conducting a review or inspection of a school administrative unit as described in Section 13 of this rule, will compare personnel ratios in the unit to the ratios of Essential Programs and Services as established by the State Board of Education or adopted by the Legislature.

-The ratios of Essential Programs and Services include prototype personnel ratios for elementary, middle and secondary schools.
-For each school, the teacher ratio will be determined by the number of certified teachers employed in a school (on a full-time equivalent basis) to provide instruction in all of the content areas of the system of Learning Results.
-Essential Programs and Services will also include ratios for guidance and counseling personnel, library-media personnel, health personnel, educational technicians, administrative personnel, and clerical personnel.
-These ratios will provide a template and not a staffing mandate for the school administrative unit, unless otherwise provided by statute.

-7.03 School Size

-Where a school administrative unit operates a secondary school of fewer than 100 students or an elementary school of fewer than 10 students, it shall annually evaluate, as part of the Comprehensive Education Plan adopted by the school board, whether it is necessary or profitable to maintain the school building, and whether the enrollment of the school is sufficient for students to meet the content standards of the system of Learning Results.
-The procedures set forth in Maine statute shall be followed when closing any school.

-Section 8.
-QUALITY OF EDUCATION PERSONNEL

-8.01 General Requirements

-Each school administrative unit shall employ a sufficient number of professional personnel to deliver the approved instructional program.
-All individuals employed as regular or substitute employees, and individuals under contract to work in a school administrative unit, shall meet the requirements of Me.
-Dept. of Ed.
-Reg.
-115.

-8.02 Superintendent

-A) The school board of each school administrative unit shall employ a superintendent of schools certified in the State of Maine, whether or not the unit operates a school.
-The entire time of a superintendent shall be devoted to the duties of the position except with the consent of the school board and approval by the Commissioner.
+Superintendent.
+The school board of each school administrative unit shall employ a superintendent of schools certified in the State of Maine, whether or not the unit operates a school, pursuant to 20-A M.R.S.
+Chapter 101.